What should you sell?

 The clearer that you can be about what you want personally, the easier it will be to determine what the company should sell and to define the ideal customer.

 The other extremely personal matter to consider is tolerance of risk.
 Some people enjoy taking big risks and others hate risk.
 To own any business, you must be willing to embrace some risk.
 I think of real estate developers who look at a large green field and imagine an office building development or a shopping center.
 I marvel at their ability to imagine and to embrace risk.
 I cannot do either well.
 Knowing your tolerance for risk also helps you to consider the remaining factors.
-Planning to accept more risk that you can tolerate may lead to second-guessing decisions and changing direction before there is an opportunity to see the success of the original direction.
+Planning to accept more risk than you can tolerate may lead to second-guessing decisions and changing direction before there is an opportunity to see the success of the original direction.

 To determine your risk tolerance, ask the following questions: